Stanford Leadership Academy

 Faculty nominees should also be members of the Academic Council who show promise of becoming not only distinguished scholars, but also academic statespersons interested in contributing to the wellbeing of the university.

-Faculty from the Stanford Graduate School of Business and Stanford Law School are invited to each workshop to lead presentations on topics that include:
+Stanford Faculty are invited to each workshop to lead presentations on topics that include:

 In addition, senior Stanford leaders are invited to speak with the group at each session.